-Danielle was an experienced art workshop leader before she returned to university in 2012, completing a Post Compulsory - Post Graduate Certificate in Education (PGCE) and taught on the Art and Design BTEC Foundation studies (Level 3 and 4) Course at Blackpool and Fylde College, teaching;- drawing, painting, print, textiles, fashion and mixed media (2011-2012).
-These images demonstrate the varied work I was delivering; collage into explored abstraction, drawing with scissors, still life with mixed media and etching print.
+Danielle since 2004 has been an experienced art workshop leader before she graduated, since her study at Manchester University.
+In 2012, she returned to University of Blackburn, completing a Post Compulsory - Post Graduate Certificate in Education (PGCE) teaching on the Art and Design BTEC Foundation studies course (Level 3 and 4) at Blackpool and Fylde College, delivering taught sessions and guidance with;- drawing, painting, print, textiles, fashion and mixed media (2011-2012).

 Below the images demonstrate the variety of work she delivered from collage into explored abstraction, drawing with scissors, still life with mixed media, as-well as delivering printing workshops with etching processes, lino cut, relief printing and embossed.

 Blackpool and Fylde College;- Art Tutor;- Below, features experimental work from the fashion textiles students on the BTEC Art Foundation course, using recycled mixed-media with diverse materials unconventionally creatively formulating shape and form.
 Making positive impacts on developing the learners motivational creations, expanding ideas, various instigating questions in discussion and post stick notes prompted the learners to expand on their research, promote goals to achieve in the classroom, to encourage additional ways to achieve independently and within the group and dynamic.

 Seeing their confidences grow from the beginning of the course into developed identity styles within their practices, ready for their new adventures in many cases to University level.
 Reassuring and encouraging confidence to the learners, sharing inspiration of techniques, knowledge and links online to contextualise further their work, was imperative in their growth and flavour their creativity and artistic direction, and deeply rewarding as a tutor and artistic art workshop leader.